carpentries/lesson-development-training/episodes/objectives.md

 :::::::::::

 The **lesson** level objective for the current section of this training is:
-**define SMART learning objectives**
+**define SMART learning objectives**.
-This objective also covers the next episode as well.
+This objective also covers a later episode as well.

 The **episode** level objectives for the current section of this training are: